beling/book-pl/src/ch19-03-advanced-traits.md

 Specifying the trait name before the method name clarifies to Rust which implementation of `fly` we want to call.
-We could also write `Human::fly(&person)`, which is equivalent to the `person.fly()` that we used in Listing 19-18, but this is a bit longer to write if we don’t need to disambiguate.
+We could also write `Human::fly(&person)`, which is equivalent to the `person.fly()` that we used in listing 19-18, but this is a bit longer to write if we don’t need to disambiguate.

 Running this code prints the following: